-A piece of physical evidence collected by law enforcement in connection with a criminal investigation and held by a county prosecuting attorney following conclusion of the trial, appeals, and post-conviction proceedings to which the evidence pertains is not a public record for purposes of R.C.
+A piece of physical evidence collected by law enforcement in connection with a criminal investigation and held by a county prosecuting attorney following the conclusion of the trial, appeals, and post-conviction proceedings to which the evidence pertains is not a public record for purposes of R.C.
 149.43.

-Article II, Section 34a of the Ohio Constitution (implemented through Am.Sub.H.B.
-690, 126th Gen. A. (2006) (eff.
-April 4, 2007)) do not render confidential information about a public employee's rate of pay, the number of hours worked by the employee, or the amount of compensation paid to the employee, nor do they otherwise exempt this information from inspection and copying under R.C.
+Article II, Section 34a of the Ohio Constitution does not render confidential information about a public employee's rate of pay, the number of hours worked by the employee, or the amount of compensation paid to the employee, nor do they otherwise exempt this information from inspection and copying under R.C.
 149.43.
 Therefore, any person, including any co-worker of the public employee, has the right under R.C.
 149.43 to inspect and copy information about a public employee's pay rate, hours worked, and amounts paid.